bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 **Elasticsearch Stream Type**

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it exists).
-Set it «True» or «False».
-It is set as «False» by default.
+Set it «True» or "False".
+It is set as "False" by default.

 - *Tags*
         Enter a tag\tags for the stream here.

 .. note:: Required fields are marked with an asterisk (*)

-Click «Create» at the bottom and see the stream is in the list of streams now.
+Click "Create" at the bottom and see the stream is in the list of streams now.
 Details of the node are displayed to the right when clicking the stream in the list.

 .. figure:: _static/StreamsList1.png